 Below, Bodhi arrives at cargo in WA.

 The following main airlines and their traveling pet links are what I have researched, with wonderful help of customers, in being able to fly cargo and as carry-on, please note my comments by each of them (you may research others that can work as well):

-4. Ask if you can pay for flight on your end!
-Otherwise, get an estimate at which you will need to pay me +$30 as it has always been more than they say with taxes and additional fees...actual crate wt upon arrival.
-If extra money left over we share that goes toward our airport parking and gas...our tip to handle various situations - Thank You ;0)
+b) get an estimate for pre-payment at which you will need to pay me +$30 as it always has been more than they say with taxes and additional fees...actual crate wt upon arrival.
+If extra money left over we share that goes toward our airport parking, tolls, and gas...our tip to handle various situations - Thank You ;o)

-5. Three major airlines are provided below that you can drill ahead to know which airlines will work best for your needs.
-You can find another airline if you so choose...always send us what you find and want to plan for a schedule.
-We must coordinate all of these for timing.
+E. Three major airlines are provided below that you can drill ahead to know which airlines will work best for you/TI.
+You can find another airline if you so choose...always send TI what you find and want to plan for a schedule.
+I must coordinate all of these for timing.

 Delta: Delta Airlines Pet web page

 a) Summer to hot states or Winter to cold state becomes an issue!
 Some larger ports have a Delta pet summer program set up, ask...

 b) 1-800-352-2746 > 5 > to book cargo pet flight

 Note: our pups will range from 8-15 lbs at 8 wks old.
 At Delta's 10 wk age our pups would be too large to fly as carry-on thus a different airline is recommended to fly at 8 wks of age for carry-on.